howaskew/Explore-OpenActive-data-with-R-code/README.md

 Let's start with just one of these data feeds.

-Click this link to browse to the feed URL to see the live data in JSON format: <https://agb.sport80-clubs.com/openactive/session-series>
+Click this link to browse to the feed URL to see a page of live data in JSON format: <https://agb.sport80-clubs.com/openactive/session-series>

 We'll create a simple function to call this feed URL, return the same live data and flatten it into a data frame.

 Note, although the JSON is flattened, there is still some nesting of data into data frames.

-This is indicated where you see for example: "[<data.frame[3 x 13]>]"
+This is indicated where you see for example: ```[<data.frame[3 x 13]>]```

 Details of the [full data model](https://openactive.io/modelling-opportunity-data/EditorsDraft/) can be found on the developer site but we can explore the basics here.

 The information about individual opportunities for sport and physical activity is held in data$items.

-We can use this information to answer 'who, what, where and when' questions.
+We can use this information to answer "who, what, where and when" questions.

 The following code:
-- reads a feed of OpenActive data and flattens it into a data frame
+- reads a page of OpenActive data and flattens it into a data frame
 - filters out the first opportunity
 - displays the who, what, where and when information
 - displays some other useful information

-Notes:

-For the 'what', we use a standardised list of activities, managed as concepts in a [controlled vocabulary](https://activity-list.openactive.io/en/hierarchical_concepts.html).
-This helps app designers to consistently present and group and filter activities in search interfaces.

-The 'when' may not be obvious at first glance - there is no date field.
-This is a feed of SessionSeries - it contains information that relates to a number of sessions.
-The date and time information that relates to an individual scheduled session is handled separately.
-In some cases, SessionSeries are linked to a separate ScheduledSession feed by an id variable.
-However, in this feed, the individual dated sessions are described in data.subEvent.

-Ideally, the URL provided for an individual session takes a user directly to the booking page for that session.
-The simplifies the user journey of discovering and booking, reducing barriers and helping people get active.

-OpenActive also has a draft [controlled vocabulary for accessibility support](https://openactive.io/accessibility-support/), but not all providers use this.

 ```
 # Call an API endpoint